jpgreninger/protocolpp/README.md

 * See https://jgreninger.wixsite.com/protocolpp for more updates, information and licensing

+* Protocol++® (Protocolpp®) - 5.7.3 Upcoming Release
+  * See release notes in paid version
+  * See https://jgreninger.wixsite.com/protocolpp for further information

 * Protocol++® (Protocolpp®) - 5.7.2 Released December 31, 2025
   * Maintenance Release
   * See release notes in paid version